wielebenwir/commonsbooking/readme.txt

 ### 2.6.10 (20.02.2022)
 FIXED: With certain time frame settings it could happen that the calendar was only displayed starting with the next month.
 This is now fixed.
+FIXED: The map on the location page always showed a default location.
+It now shows the correct location.
+FIXED: In some systems, bookings could not be executed because the booking confirmation page did not load.

 ### 2.6.9 (18.02.2022)
 FIXED: When an a href link was included in the site pickup instructions, it caused the booking calendar to not load correctly.